screenslav3r/CTF-scripts/README.md

 # CTF-scripts
-A rooting script by a kiddo :)
+A script that can be used in CTFs